A Guide to Hiking Mount Toubkal in 2 Days

 Packing for the climb is pretty straightforward.
 You’ll need two bags:

 1. Main Bag – This bag goes on the mule and includes your overnight kit and clothing for the summit climb; you can share it with one or two other people.
 The maximum weight is 15kg.
-You can also access this bag when you stop for lunch if you need it.
+You can also access this bag when you stop for lunch if need be.

 2. Daypack – You’ll carry this during the hike with your daily essentials.